pingcap/tidb/docs/design/2021-12-08-instance-scope.md

 +       if scope == ScopeGlobal && !(sv.HasGlobalScope() || sv.HasInstanceScope()) {
 ```

-The session package handles loading/saving GLOBAL variable values.
-It will need minor changes to make Instance Scope a noop operation (since persistence is not supported, and in the initial implementation a `GetGlobal()` function will be used to retrieve the instance value:
+The session package handles loading/saving `GLOBAL` variable values.
+It will need minor changes to make `INSTANCE` Scope a noop operation (since persistence is not supported, and in the initial implementation a `GetGlobal()` function will be used to retrieve the instance value:

 ```
 +++ b/session/session.go